DOI-ONRR/doi-extractives-data/research/sprint-splashysunfish/sprint-splashysunfish_results.md

 - What do people think this page is saying? (see below)
 - Do people see that reconciliation is not a problem in the US?
 YES!
 - Do people understand that the variances were all explained?
 NO!
-- How to people interact with the maps, filters and options? (see below)
+- How do people interact with the maps, filters and options? (see below)
 - What problems are most severe? (see below)